 Biological decomposition rate, disintegration rate, and eco-toxicity.

 In addition to the above points, the final requirement for biodegradable disposable dishes and any other environmentally friendly packaging is degradability.
-As a professional eco-friendly disposable and biodegradable products supplier, to achieve the ideal degradability of the biodegradable cutlery and plates, Zhiben has to meet two standards.
+As a professional eco-friendly disposable and biodegradable tableware manufacturer, to achieve the ideal degradability of the biodegradable cutlery and plates, Zhiben has to meet two standards.

 The relative biodegradation rate of the tableware should be equal to or more than 90%, and if the material composition is equal to or more than 1% of organic components, the biodegradation rate should be equal to or more than 60%;

 If the degradable tableware is composed of multiple materials or mixtures, organic ingredients with a component content of less than 1% should be biodegradable, but proof of decomposition ability may not be provided.
 The combined weight of each component should not exceed 5%.
 The disintegration rate is required to be equal to or more than 90%, and the ecotoxicity requires that the ratio of plant germination and plant biomass should exceed 90%.